drfleming0227/Redfish-Tools/doc-generator/README.md

                         embedded @ are being converted to mailto links.
 ```

-For `doc_generator.py` examples, see [Redfish docs generator examples](README_config_files.md#redfish-doc-generator-examples).
+For `doc_generator.py` examples, see [Redfish docs generator examples](README_config_files.md#redfish-docs-generator-examples).

 ## Configuration

-Use the `--config` option to specify the configuration file, which defines:
+Use the `--config` option to specify the configuration file.
+The configuration file defines:

-* Many command-line options
+* Required and optional parameters that you can also specify on the command line.
-* Some required parameters, such as URI mappings, that you cannot specify on the command line
+* Some required parameters, such as URI mappings, that you cannot specify on the command line.
-* Many optional parameters

 Several flavors of configuration files are available.
 See [Redfish docs generator: Configuration](README_config_files.md).